Helping teens stay balanced

 - Try to remain resilient: when you are dealing with a problem, you can show your teen how you look for solutions.
 When they see that you solve your problems and don’t get discouraged, they will tend to go into solution mode when they are facing a challenge.

-- Don’t feel guilty: If you don’t always succeed, remember that you are human and that everyone goes through difficult times.
-The main thing is to remember that you will have other opportunities to do better.
+- Don’t feel guilty: If you don’t always succeed, remember that you’re human and that everyone goes through difficult times.
+The important thing is to remember that you will have other opportunities to do better.

 What is your outlook on life?

-Helping your young person develop a positive outlook on life will help them deal with difficulties better.
-To help them with this, you can start by asking yourself about your own outlook on life: is it more positive or negative?
-By showing your teen that all events in life have their ups and downs, you will help them develop a balanced, realistic view of the world.
+Helping your teen develop a positive outlook on life will make it easier for them to deal with difficulties.
+You can start by asking yourself about your own outlook on life: Is it more positive or more negative?
+By showing your teen that all situations in life have their ups and downs, you will help them develop a balanced, realistic view of the world.

-When facing problems, they will be more capable of bouncing back from events, finding solutions, transforming problems into opportunities and throwing themselves into new things, like practising a new sport or starting their first student job.
+When facing problems, they will be more capable of bouncing back from failure, finding solutions, transforming problems into opportunities, and throwing themselves into new things, like learning a new sport or starting their first student job.

 Believe it or not, your self-confidence and trust in others also influence your teen’s self-confidence.